propsproject/props-protocol/docs/RPropsToken.md

 ## `RPropsToken`

 rProps tokens represent future Props rewards.
 They were introduced as a workaround to having to mint Props tokens (and thus increasing the total supply) in order to get them distributed to the app and user Props rewards pools.
-The initial total supply of rProps is configurable and represents the amount of Props tokens that are to be distributed as staking rewards.
 When staking, apps and users earn their Props rewards in rProps, but when claimed, these rProps get burned and an equivalent amount of regular Props tokens will get minted to replace them.

 The following setup is required: